Whipple Surgery for Pancreatic Cancer

 - Pancreas to the small intestine or stomach.

-After surgery, you'll likely stay on a surgical floor.
-If you have other health conditions or a complicated surgery, you might stay in the ICU.
+- You'll likely stay on a surgical floor.
+If you have other health issues or had a complicated surgery, you might stay in the ICU.

-Your nurses and doctor will watch you closely for post-op problems or infections.
+- Your care team will watch you closely for post-op problems or infections.

-Your doctors will also run tests to see if all the cancer is gone and make sure your lymph nodes are cancer-free.
+- Your doctors will run tests to see if all cancer is gone and make sure your lymph nodes are cancer-free.

-After one to two weeks healing in the hospital, you'll head home.
+After 4-7 days of healing in the hospital, you'll head home.

-Home recovery can be lengthy, so you'll need someone to help care for you.
+Home healing can be lengthy, so you'll need someone to help care for you.
+You may not drive or return to your daily routine for the first four weeks.

-Some people also need adjuvant therapy after surgery.
+Some people also need further cancer treatment after surgery.
 This may include chemo, radiation, or both.
 It will help destroy any small cancer cells left after surgery.

 After Whipple surgery, you may need to: